Inference of Online Newton Methods with Nesterov's Accelerated Sketching: Conclusion

 \section{Conclusion}

 We studied uncertainty quantification and inference of online Newton methods with Nesterov's accelerated sketching.
 The proposed method has $O(d^{2})$ time and memory complexity, matching that of first-order methods.
 We established global almost-sure convergence, derived asymptotic normality, and characterized the limiting covariance through a Lyapunov equation that explicitly captures the effect of the sketching solver.
 We further proposed a fully online covariance estimator with non-asymptotic guarantees, enabling practical inference without inverting any matrices.
-Our study clarifies the \textit{computational-statistical trade-offs} induced by accelerated sketching and connects resulting inference behavior to that of exact and unaccelerated sketched Newton methods.$\quad\quad$
+Our study clarifies the \textit{computational-statistical trade-offs} induced by accelerated sketching and connects resulting inference behavior to that of exact and unaccelerated sketched Newton methods.
+Empirically, the method maintains near-nominal coverage while using only a small number of sketching steps, suggesting that acceleration can improve computational efficiency without noticeably sacrificing statistical efficiency.$\quad\quad$